galaksidekikaradelik/galaksidekikaradelik/README.md

 ---

 ## 🧠 About Me
-- 🎓 Computer Science student
+- 🎓 Computer Engineer student
 - 💻 Learning and building with HTML, CSS, JavaScript
 - 🚀 Focused on improving by creating real-world projects
 - 🎯 Goal: Become a strong Software Developer